raun/affirm-python-sdk/README.md

 # Affirm Python SDK

 Affirm Python SDK is a client library to interact with [Affirm](https://www.affirm.com/).
+For API reference: https://docs.affirm.com/Integrate_Affirm/Direct_API/Affirm_API_Reference

+Affirm helps customers to pay over time for things they want to buy.
+The customers are in control of how long you get to make monthly payments.
+They do the approval process in minutes.
+This client will help you integrate with Affirm.

 # Usage